React JSX

 and aria-

-attributes, all JSX attributes are represented in the camel-case convention.
+attributes, all JSX attributes are represented in the camel-case convention (which is simply because props in React follow this convention).

 data-src